btnguyenPersonal/classnotesS2021/coms417/Exam1.md

 All of the test cases pass when run with JUnit.
 Explain why this happens using the RIPR model.
 Be explicit.

 The reason that all of the tests pass is because none of the test cases even get to the ___R___ in RIPR, which is Reachability (meaning that the faulty code never gets run).
-And since the faulty code never gets run, it never gets to the other steps in the RIPR process.
+And since the faulty code never gets run, it never gets to the other steps in the RIPR process, which are infection, propagation, and revealability.

 None of the tests cases ever reaches the broken code on line 9, because for all the tests, a $\ge$ b.